sakaiproject/sakai/samigo/README.import_export.txt

 are in correct format for importation.
 (SAK-1203).

 3. Question format issues on export.
-In some cases, space was lost in the question text for the file upload question.
+  a.
+In some cases, blank space was lost in the question text for the file upload question.
+  b.
 In some cases, one choice lost from Matching question (but not its pair).
-In some cases, some format changes reported in Fill In the Blank.
+  c.
+Fill In the Blank.
+In special case where the first option appears before any question text,
+     question is exported from Sakai, and then reimported, format errors reported.
+Workaround (7 below).
+  d.
 Issue reported with non-scored (survey) questions exported in incorrect format.
 (SAM-271)

 4. Feedback and model answers on export.
   Model Short Answer and Feedback are not supported for Short Answer/Essay question.
   Feedback not supported for File Upload question.
 (SAM-271).

 5. Sakai specific metadata.
 Sakai specific metadata is supported by embedding assessment information in QTI format.
 The following metadata elements are not yet supported: